owocki/adblock-to-bitcoin/wordpress-plugin/readme.txt

 == Frequently Asked Questions ==

-= How much can I expect to monetize with adblock-to-bitcoin? =
+= How much can I expect to monetize with Block Ads to Bitcoin? =

 I've seen CPMs of over $2.
-More details here => http://owocki.com/adblock-to-bitcoin-2-dollar-cpms-via-micropayments/
+More details here => http://owocki.com/Block Ads to Bitcoin-2-dollar-cpms-via-micropayments/

 == Screenshots ==